-SFR text that is bold, italicized, and underlined indicates that the original SFR defined an assignment operation but the PP author completed that assignment by redefining it as a selection operation, which is also considered to be a refinement of the original SFR.
+If the original SFR defined an assignment operation which was completed by the PP author by redefining it as a selection operation, this is considered to be a refinement of the original SFR, and the word "selection" will be indicated with bold text.
+The selection options will be indicated with italicized text to indicate the completion of the original assignment.